And all that jazz…

 Now that does take me back!
 Because in the late 70s, when we got our first automatic machine that is exactly what my elder brother and I did.
 Pulled up small chairs and sat there, with our bowls of Rice Krispies, foregoing Saturday ‘Swap Shop on TV to watch the clothes rotating round in the drum instead; such was the excitement!

-Although it was a fond farewell to the old ‘twin-tub top loader’ device, which I recall being honoured to help with… very occasionally.
+Although it was a fond farewell to its predecessor, the old ‘twin-tub top loader’ device, which I recall being honoured to help with… very occasionally.
 My chubby toddler legs planted firmly on a kitchen stool, mum would let me use the huge wooden tongs to haul soggy garments from the washing side to the spinner!

 I can only imagine one almighty mess with me at the helm of this operation but I think that mum was so busy marvelling about what a step-change this was from the laundry days of her childhood and doubtless, re-telling yet again the gruesome tale of her brother, getting his thumb caught in the mangle (ouch), that she failed to notice!